TapWithUs/tap-unity-plugin/README.md

 TAP Plugin for Unity allows you to build a Unity app that can receive input from TAP devices, In a way that each tap is being interpreted as an array or fingers that are tapped, or a binary combination integer (explanation follows), Thus allowing the TAP device to act as a controller for your app!

+## Compatible with

+TAP Plugin for Unity is compatible with iOS, Android and Windows Standalone platforms.

 ## Integration

 This repository contains a ready-to-go test project.
 You can however download just the "Assets" folder and integrate it with yours.